kunfengchen/carnd-p4/README.md

 #### Warp the Detected Lane Boundaries Back Onto the Original Image
 It's time to project the detected lines back down onto the image.
 First draw the detected lane lines onto a warped blank image.
 Then warp the blank image back to original image using cv2.warpPerspective() with the inversed perspective matrix returned from the function warp_image() in warp.py.
 Finally, combine teh result with the original image.

+That's it.
+That's the whole pipeline for detecting land lines using advanced techniques!

 ### Pipeline (video)
-After testeing pipline in static images, now it's time to apply the pipline to video.
+After applying pipline in static images, now it's time to apply the pipline to video.

+Here is the result: